DeathSpank: Reception

 DeathSpank has received generally positive reviews from critics.
 At aggregate website GameRankings it holds scores of 79-80% for the platforms it was released on.
 Fellow aggregate website Metacritic reports similar scores, with both the PlayStation 3 and Xbox 360 versions averaging 79/100 and the PC version holding a score of 78/100.
 The game has sold over 91,000 units as of October 2010 with a total of over 97,000 units as of year-end 2010.
 Year-end 2011 analyses showed a movement of over 122,000 units.
 The PlayStation 3 version sold similarly, with nearly 107,000 units sold at the end of 2010.
 Some critics cited elements The Secret of Monkey Island and Diablo in the game.

 The game's humor was lauded among most critics.
 Thierry Nguyen of 1UP.com enjoyed the character's interactions, and noted, "a sort of deadpan absurdity where pretty much anything [...] gets said as naturally as we would discuss the time of day."
-Game Revolution's Duke Ferris agreed, and stated the game was "genuinely funny."
+Game Revolutions Duke Ferris agreed, and stated the game was "genuinely funny."
 He then pointed out several instances of humorous quests, conversations, and actions.
 XPlay's Rob Manuel stated that "most of the thanks here should go to Ron Gilbert."
 He then referenced two of Gilbert's previous games, The Secret of Monkey Island and Maniac Mansion.
 Manuel went on to add, "his sharp and often dark sense of humor permeates everything from quests to settings."
-Eurogamer's Dan Pearson felt the humor was borderline irreverent and said, "I can't help feel I'm not really part of DeathSpanks target audience."
+Eurogamers Dan Pearson felt the humor was borderline irreverent and said, "I can't help feel I'm not really part of DeathSpanks target audience."

 Critics universally applauded the unique art style of DeathSpank.
-GameSpot's Tom Mc Shea called the visuals "imaginative", and added, "the colorful visuals are reason enough to check out every corner."
+GameSpots Tom Mc Shea called the visuals "imaginative", and added, "the colorful visuals are reason enough to check out every corner."
 The reviewers from Australia's Good Game said they "liked [DeathSpanks] rolling countryside effect, so you feel like you're walking around a small planetoid filled with pop-up 2D sprites."
-Joystiq's Randy Nelson lauded the visual and audio design of the game, and stated, "[it] resonates with charm created by artists, animators and Gilbert's own writing."
+Joystiqs Randy Nelson lauded the visual and audio design of the game, and stated, "[it] resonates with charm created by artists, animators and Gilbert's own writing."
 GamePros Will Herring added that the game had a "charming visual design."